Drazzilb08/pmm-custom-repo/README.md

 Custom Repo: `custom_repo: https://github.com/Drazzilb08/pmm-custom-repo/tree/master/`

-Please note that these Screenshots are a work in progress and do not reflect the actual state of things, they arej ust an example <br><br>
+Please note that these Screenshots are a work in progress and do not reflect the actual state of things, they are just an example <br><br>
 You can see how this is set up [here](screenshots/README.md)